Dutch Oven Daddy

 Get the Recipe

-Slice of apple cake on a white plate with another slice and the remaining platter in the background.
+Slice of Dutch oven apple cake on a white plate with caramel sauce and ice cream

 Print Recipe